Chazorino/intro-to-programmability/python_one_tasks.md

 ## Declaring functions

 > :computer: Do it for yourself!
-Declare a function called `my_first_function` and have it print out the text `I am Marcel and this is my first function`.
+Declare a function called `my_first_function` and have it print out the text `I am Anna and this is my first function`.
-> Substitute Marcel for your own name.
+> Substitute Anna for your own name.

 <details>
   <summary>Click here to show solution</summary>